Keyboard shortcuts

 • Send resources to other threads or share as Arc<T>

-• Clone device or pipelines and Send to other threads
+• Clone devices or pipelines and Send them to other threads

 Risky Patterns